JigsManzano12/ETH_DEGEN/README.md

 To use the DegenToken smart contract, you need:

-- An Ethereum development environment such as Truffle or Hardhat, or a testnet like Ropsten or Rinkeby.
 - A web3-compatible browser or wallet (e.g., MetaMask) to interact with the deployed contract.

 ### Installation